Guzpenha/MANtIS/docs/README.md

 ## Questions and citation

 You can contact us via email to authors (available on the [paper](https://arxiv.org/abs/){:target="_blank"}) or by creating issues in the github project.
-If you use MANtIS in your work please include a citation to the paper introducing the dataset:
+If you use MANtIS in your work please include a citation to the following paper:

 ```
 @article{mantis,